tower1ight/World/Misc/Letter to Patricia.md

 So basically I think the thing thats most important to know is that **trans** is an umbrella term for people who's experience with gender is atypical.
 For this reason efforts to categorize and boil down the trans term will always work to divide us and leave vulnerable people out to dry.
 That being said, words are practical and communication is very difficult without them.
 Here is a term glossary: https://transactual.org.uk/glossary/

 **What I am trying to pursue**
-A short description of my personal understanding is as follows: I have been semi comfortable living my life a man with
+A short description of my personal understanding is as follows: For the large majority of my life I have been semi comfortable living as a boy/man that expresses more femininity than most.
+I wouldnt say that this was socially advantageous but I got by.
+But for the past five years ive been at something like a tipping point

 **Discrimination, Dogwhistles, and Control**